 MPI is working with DOC, iwi, the nursery industry, scientists, and local authorities to contain and control myrtle rust infections.

 We've set up a Controlled Area around Waitara in Taranaki.
-That puts restrictions on moving myrtle species plants out of this area.
+That puts restrictions on moving myrtle species plants (with the exception of feijoa) out of this area.

 Where outbreaks of myrtle rust are found, affected plants are removed.
 Other myrtle plants on the property are marked for continual observation for signs of myrtle rust.
 A large operation is underway to determine where myrtle rust is and how it should be managed in the future.
-Over winter the disease is less aggressive and symptoms can be difficult to spot.
-In spring, we should have a better picture of what we are dealing with and whether eradicating myrtle rust from New Zealand is feasible.
+Over winter the disease has been less aggressive and symptoms harder to spot.
+As spring takes hold, we should be able to build a better picture of what we are dealing with and make plans for how the disease can be managed in future.

 Find out more